Mehrdad-Noori/Saliency-Evaluation-Toolbox/README.md

 {'E-measure': 0.990753, 'S-measure': 0.958684, 'Wgt-F': 0.974209}
 ```

-To plot F-measure and Precision-Recall Curves, firstly, `Max-F` should be calculated and stored (by specifying `save`).
+To plot F-measure and Precision-Recall curves, firstly, `Max-F` should be calculated and stored (by specifying `save`).
 This results in storing `Precision.npy`, `Recall.npy` and `Fmeasure_all_thresholds.npy` and then we can use them to plot curves.
 For example:
  ```python
 >>> res = calculate_measures(gt_dir, sm_dir, ['Max-F'], save='./')
 >>> prec      = np.load('save/Precision.npy')